Roiqk7/dotfiles/.github/INSTALLATION.md

 ```
 open .
 ```
-Then go to `dotfiles` folder on your desktop and you will see `_zshrc` file.
+Then go to `dotfiles` folder on your desktop.
+Get into `src` and you will see `_zshrc` file.
 Rename it to `.zshrc` and then move it to your finder window with home directory.
 15. Now in your terminal move to `.config` directory by running
 ```
 cd .config